Malaysia's reformist icon Anwar freed, given royal pardon

-KUALA LUMPUR, Malaysia (AP) - Malaysia's reformist icon Anwar Ibrahim was freed from custody Wednesday after receiving a royal pardon, transforming a political prisoner into a prime minister-in-waiting following his alliance's stunning election victory.
+KUALA LUMPUR, Malaysia (AP) - Reformist icon Anwar Ibrahim celebrated a "new dawn" for Malaysia after he was given a royal pardon and freed from custody Wednesday, transforming a political prisoner into a prime minister-in-waiting following his alliance's stunning election victory.

 Anwar, 70, was convicted of sodomy in 2015 in a case he said was aimed at crushing his alliance, which was making gains against Malaysia's long ruling coalition government.
 His sentence was set to end June 8 but last week's unexpected election win, which ended the National Front's 60-year rule, led to his swift release.

+"Now there is a new dawn for Malaysia," he told a news conference at his house.
+Anwar said he was grateful to Malaysians "regardless of race and religion, who stood by the principles of democracy and freedom."

+The election result was a demand for change and it's the new government's responsibility to ensure that mandate is honored, he said.

-Dressed in a suit, Anwar waved to reporters as he was whisked from a hospital, where he was recovering from shoulder surgery, to an audience with Malaysia's king.
+Earlier, Anwar was thronged by scores of supporters and reporters after he walked free from a hospital, where he was recovering from shoulder surgery, and whisked away to an audience with Malaysia's king.
 The royal palace said in a statement that the monarch had given Anwar a full pardon following advice from the Pardons Board.

-Anwar is prime minister-in-waiting but unlikely to take over quickly from Mahathir Mohamad, who after leading Anwar's alliance in the election campaign has become the world's oldest leader at 92.
+Analysts say his release could cause tensions in the new government led by Mahathir Mohamad, who after leading the four-party alliance in the election campaign has become the world's oldest leader at 92.
+Mahathir is the chairman of the alliance and Anwar is its de-facto leader.

+Anwar sought to allay those concerns, saying he was not in a hurry to take over from Mahathir.
+Anwar's wife, Wan Azizah Wan Ismail, is currently the deputy premier.

+Anwar, who needs to contest a by-election to become a member of Parliament, said he doesn't want any Cabinet posts yet as he plans to spend time with his family and travel abroad for speaking engagements.
+He reiterated his full support for Mahathir's leadership and said their political feud has long been buried.

+"I have forgiven him.
+He has proven his mettle.
+He made his sacrifices and was maligned in the media.
+I tell you, it is like deja vu," Anwar said.
+"He has struggled and worked indefatigably hard.
+He has now supported the reform agenda.
+He facilitated my release.
+Why should I harbor any malice toward him?"

+His party has disputed Mahathir's appointment of three top Cabinet posts, but Anwar said it was only a difference over the consultation process, adding it was Mahathir's prerogative as premier to form the Cabinet.

-Mahathir, premier for 22 years until 2003, said Tuesday that he will run the country for "one to two years" to fix Malaysia's financial problems, creating uncertainty about how the two will work together in the interim.
+Mahathir, premier for 22 years until 2003, on Tuesday said that he will run the country for "one to two years" to fix Malaysia's financial problems.

 Anwar and his supporters have long denied the sodomy allegations, saying they were concocted to destroy his political career.
 Yet rather than give up, Anwar worked from his prison cell to forge a new opposition alliance by ending the two-decade feud with Mahathir - a gamble that paid off when the alliance won the May 9 polls.